joelvaneenwyk/rad-debugger/README.md

-# The RAD Debugger Project
+# RAD Debugger

+> [!IMPORTANT]
-_**Note:** This README does not document usage instructions and tips for the debugger itself, and is intended as a technical overview of the project.
-The debugger's README, which includes usage instructions and tips, can be found packaged along with debugger releases, or within the `build` folder after a local copy has been built._
+> This README does **not** document usage instructions and tips for the debugger itself, and is intended as a technical overview of the project.
+The debugger's README, which includes usage instructions and tips, can be found packaged along with debugger releases, or within the `build` folder after a local copy has been built.

-The RAD Debugger is a native, user-mode, multi-process, graphical debugger.
+The `RAD Debugger` is a native, user-mode, multi-process, graphical debugger.
 It currently only supports local-machine Windows x64 debugging with PDBs, with plans to expand and port in the future.
 In the future we'll expand to also support native Linux debugging and DWARF debug info.

-The RAD Debugger is currently in *ALPHA*.
+The `RAD Debugger` is currently in _ALPHA_.
 In order to get the debugger bullet- proof, it'd greatly help out if you submitted the issues you find here, along with any information you can gather, like dump files (along with the build you used), instructions to reproduce, test executables, and so on.